 What are the risks of rhinoplasty?

 You may bleed more than expected or get an infection.
 Your nose may not look the way you expected it to.
 You may have trouble breathing because of swelling in your nose.
+You may have skin irritation or a visible scar.
 Blood or fluid may enter your lungs when you inhale.
-The tissues in your nose may start to die from the pressure of gauze packing.
+Rarely, the tissues in your nose may start to die from the pressure of gauze packing.
 Your eyes may be damaged and cause blindness.
 The fluid around your spinal cord may leak from your nose.
-You may have skin irritation or a visible scar.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.